 • Reduce biodiversity impacts associated with sourcing decisions, by ensuring 100% alignment with the Kering Standards for Raw Materials and Manufacturing Processes by 2025.
 For instance, this includes prioritizing sourcing organic cotton, which has 80% less environmental impact compared to conventional cotton.

-• Reduce the Group’s reliance on virgin raw material sourcing by achieving 50% circular materials in the collections of its Houses by 2025 (for example, recycled materials).
+• Reduce our reliance on virgin materials sourcing by scaling up circular materials in the collections (for example, recycled materials).

 • Reduce the Group’s reliance on virgin raw materials by supporting material and process innovations and also by investing in start-up companies creating alternative materials.

 • Achieve a target of 100% metal-free tanned leather in our Houses’ collections by 2025.

 Furthermore, as detailed in the Kering 2025 Sustainability Strategy, the goal is to reduce the total Group environmental footprint by 40% by 2025 across its own operations and the entire supply chain, as measured by the EP&L. Kering also aims at reducing its controlled greenhouse gas emissions by 50% by 2025.
 Both are calculated vis a vis a 2015 baseline.